-Head of School: Professor Vijay Naidu
+Head of School: Assoc.
+Professor Sandra Tarte

-Main Office Contact: (+679) 323-2297
+Main Office Contact: (+679) 323-2382

-SGDIA programs explore how Pacific island governments, economies and relations with the world affect the daily life of Pacific peoples, including their jobs and political voice as well as their freedoms, safety and cultural expression.
+SGDIA programs explore how Pacific Island governments, economies and relations with the world affect the daily life of Pacific peoples, including their jobs and political voice as well as their freedoms, safety and cultural expression.
 Programs also explore how the legacy of colonialism impacts indigenous and immigrant people of Polynesia, Melanesia and Micronesia regarding contemporary challenges of development, nation-building, human rights and regional trade.
 Courses in SGDIA programs consider these fascinating and pressing issues at the undergraduate and post-graduate levels and provide both academic and practical training for professionals working in related fields.

 SGDIA formed in 2008, when it succeeded the Pacific Institute of Advanced Studies in Development and Governance (established in 2003).
 SGDIA hosts the secretariat of the Asia Pacific Migration Research Network, and, in conjunction with the Faculty of Business and Economics, hosts the secretariat of the Oceania Development Network, which is the regional network partner of the Global Development Network.
 SGDIA also houses the interdisciplinary University course, UU200 Ethics and Governance, which is required of all undergraduates.